felias-fogg/RescueAVR/docs/manual.md

 ![](../pics/rescue-step7.jpg)

-Before you plug in the target chip, you should plug in the shield and perhaps the adapter board.
+Before you plug in the target chip, you should plug in the shield on the UNO.
 After connecting the UNO board to a PC, you will enter interactive rescue mode, as described below.

 ### Using RescueAVR on the Fusebit Doctor

 The Fusebit Doctor can be run stand-alone or connected to a computer.
 In the stand-alone mode (no serial communication lines connected to a computer), after power-up, all LEDs are off, and you can insert a chip.
 After pressing the button, the board will first try to recognize the chip:

 - The green LED is on for three seconds: chip has been successfully recognized,
-- the green LED on for one second, then the red LED on for three seconds: The chip has been recognized, but there is not enough information in the firmware to resurrect it,
+- the green LED is on for one second, then the red LED on for three seconds: The chip has been recognized, but there is not enough information in the firmware to resurrect it,
 - the red LED is on for three seconds: no chip has been recognized.

 After recognizing the MCU, the board checks whether any lock bits are set.
 If this is not the case, it tries to set the fuses to a safe default setting.
 If successful, the green LED flashes for 5 seconds; otherwise, the red LED flashes for 5 seconds.
 If unsuccessful, you can try to set the erase jumper, which allows for erasing the entire chip (including the lock bits) in order to recover it.